OahuMPODash/ORTPDashboard/README.md

 # ORTP Dashboard
 This repository contains Oahu MPO's ORTP Dashboard Data.
 Any data updated here will automatically update the dashboard, this may take a few minutes and you will need to refresh the page. ***To update data, the files must contain the same name*** .
 For tables, the column indexes must remain the same.
 For example, a CSV file may contain columns `year`, `percent`, `category`, with data entries in each.
-To update this CSV file the columns need to be in the same order and no additional columns in front of them.
+To update this CSV file the columns need to be in the same order with no additional columns in front of them.

 ### Update Dashboard Data
 #### Option 1: Click and Drag Onto This Page